 Green garbanzos have a milder flavour compared to their dried sibling.
-They are slightly nutty and buttery.
-If you can’t find edamame, substitute for another mild-flavoured legume, like soybean (edamame).
+They are buttery and slightly nutty.
+If you can’t find garbanzos, substitute for another mild-flavoured legume, like soybean (edamame).
 There is just a touch of tahini paste in the recipe so it doesn’t overwhelm the delicate flavours.
-You can omit it but then you’re missing what makes hummus…well, hummus!
-Choose an excellent brand of tahini, like Joyva® or Soom®.
+You could omit the tahini but then you’re missing what makes hummus…well, hummus!
+Choose an excellent tahini brand, like Joyva® or Soom®.

 Makes about 1 cup